AurasoftEnzo/cscs_wpf/docs/reporting/report-lifecycle.md

 This document is crucial for AI report script generation.
-It must clearly describe the order of work with .repx templates and how the data is filled into the report.WpfCSCS-UPUTE-3.docx text
+It must clearly describe the order of work with .repx templates and how the data is filled into the report.

 ---
 title: Reporting Lifecycle
 module: reporting